-The Group has considered the effect the probable economic uncertainties through the stressed scenario construction and weights.
-The cumulative probability of all the plausible downturn scenario considering the Base forecast as the starting point has been considered as the probability weight of the stressed scenario to address worries of further economic downturn and low demand.
+The Group has considered the effect the probable economic uncertainties due the pandemic and other global events through the stressed scenario construction and weights.
+The Group has used latest economic forecasts which includes the impact of economic contraction due to the pandemic followed by reasonable recovery.
+Hence, further stress on the Base scenario for including the effects of pandemic has not been considered.
+The cumulative probability of all the plausible downturn scenario considering the Base forecast as the starting point has been considered as the probability weight of the stressed scenario to address worries of further economic downturn due the re-emergence of pandemic and low demand.
 Markets however remain volatile and the recorded amounts remain sensitive to market fluctuations.
 The Group is closely monitoring the situation and has its business continuity planning ongoing to manage the potential business disruption due to current economic uncertainties.